The Ten Backpack Essentials for Backpacking & Hiking

 1. Navigation

 Keeping yourself oriented is the best way to avoid becoming lost.
 A detailed map of the area and a quality compass are two of the most critical items to have in your backpack.
 An altimeter can also be a handy tool for navigating.
-Modern technologies are also available to help us navigate the backcountry but should not take the place of a map and compass.
-Other items for this system that hikers/backpackers may want to consider include a GPS device and digital map, a personal locator beacon (PLB), and a satellite communicator.
+Modern technologies are also available to help navigate the backcountry but should not replace a map and compass.
+Other navigation items hikers may want to consider packing include a GPS device and digital map, a personal locator beacon (PLB), and a satellite communicator.

 AGC Recommendations: